 And so I finally fell for this game as well …

-Attack on Titans is one of those cross-media products that I originally missed and, when I somewhat made contact with it, the extreme hype that anyone seemed to have drew me even further away.
+Attack on Titans is one of those cross-media products that I originally missed and when I somewhat made contact with it, the extreme hype that anyone seemed to have drawn me even further away.

 My domain revolves most of the times around niche products, even because when the hype is too high it often ends up in nothing good.

 This time though, there were too many good signs behind the fuss, so I dug into it and I found an interesting manga, a very well done anime (together with full-length movies, both animated and live action ones) and a fast and action-packed game.